ChileBob/zECC-Zebra-Wallet/README.md

 Welcome to my version of the Electric Coin Co wallet for Zcash (zECC)

 Its based on zECC Wallet (https://github.com/zcash/zcash-android-wallet) from Electric Coin Company.

-Inspired by NightHawk Wallet (https://github.com/nighthawk-apps/nighthawk-wallet-android)
+Inspired by NightHawk Wallet (https://github.com/nighthawk-apps/nighthawk-wallet-android) who are building a completely private wallet based on zECC.

 NightHawk branded their wallet on the F-117 Stealth Fighter, I just happen to like Zebras.

-This is a working wallet that only supports SHIELDED ZCASH transactions.
+This is a working wallet that only supports SHIELDED ZCASH transactions, differences between this and zECC wallet are mainly cosmetic (graphics, layout, etc) but I have plans for a few new things.

-If you don't know what a shielded transaction is, now is the perfect time to learn more about Zcash.
-Its important, its the future and its the way these things should be done.

-Extremely Important :-
+This is extremely important :-
 - Electric Coin DO NOT support their wallet.
 - NightHawk Apps DO NOT support their wallet.
 - THIS WALLET IS NOT SUPPORTED !!!